Northern California Cubital Tunnel Syndrome Treatment

 - Symptoms of cubital tunnel syndrome include pain, numbness, and tingling through the fingers.

-- Treatment should start with conservative methods such as rest and stretching, but may require surgery for severe cases of cubital tunnel syndrome.
+- Treatment should start with conservative methods such as rest and stretching but may require surgery for severe cases.

-When the ulnar nerve becomes pinched, it can cause pain, numbness and tingling in the elbow that can extend into the fingers, especially when the elbow is bent or pressure is applied (such as leaning on a hard surface) for extended periods of time.
+When the ulnar nerve becomes pinched, it can cause pain, numbness, and tingling in the elbow that can extend into the fingers, especially when the elbow is bent or pressure is applied (such as leaning on a hard surface).
 In more severe cases, loss of strength in the fingers and a decreased ability to grip with the hand or fingers may also develop.

 Some people also experience the ulnar nerve moving over the boney part of the elbow when the arm is bent and straightened, which can increasingly irritate the nerve over time.

-If you are experience symptoms or elbow pain associated with cubital tunnel syndrome, contact us to schedule an appointment with one of our orthopedic specialists in Walnut Creek, San Ramon, Brentwood, and Concord.
+If you are experiencing symptoms cubital tunnel syndrome, contact us to schedule an appointment with one of our orthopedic specialists in Walnut Creek, San Ramon, Brentwood, and Concord.